darealshinji/debian-packaging/README.md

 To skip dependency checking run make with "DEPS=0": `cd devel/yasm && make DEPS=0`

+To disable the summary after a build run make with "SUMMARY=0": `cd devel/yasm && make SUMMARY=0`

 The final packages are saved in `$HOME/buildresult`

 You can run `make clean` or `make distclean` to clean up a build directory.